cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

    #. **Write a graph.**

-      We now have a blank Cylc suite, next we need to define a workflow.
+      We now have a blank Cylc workflow, next we need to define a workflow.

       Edit your :cylc:conf:`flow.cylc` file to add graph strings representing the following graph: